-B. CONTINUED RESTRICTIONS
+B. OTHER RESTRICTIONS

-1. All Public And Private In-Person Gatherings
+1. All Public and Private In-Person Gatherings

-All public and private in-person gatherings of more than 250 individuals are prohibited.
-The presence of more than 250 individuals performing functions of their employment is not a "gathering."
+All public and private in-person gatherings of more than 25 individuals are prohibited.
+The presence of more than 25 individuals performing functions of their employment or assembled in an educational instructional setting is not a "gathering.".
 A "gathering" includes, but is not limited to, parties, celebrations, or other social events, whether they occur indoors or outdoors.

-Individuals may attend religious services subject to the following requirements:
+Individuals may attend religious services of more than 25 people subject to the following requirements:

 - a.
 Individuals attending religious services must be at least six feet apart when seated and must practice proper physical distancing at all times.
 Family members, as defined below, may be seated together. - b.
 Mark seating and common areas where attendees may congregate in six-foot increments to maintain physical distancing between persons who are not Family members. - c.
 Any items used to distribute food or beverages must be disposable, used only once and discarded. - d.
 Practice routine cleaning and disinfection of frequently-contacted surfaces must be conducted prior to and following any religious service. - e.
 Post signage at the entrance that states that no one with a fever or symptoms of COVID-19 is permitted to participate in the religious service. - f.
 Post signage to provide public health reminders regarding physical distancing, gatherings, options for high risk individuals, and staying home if sick. - g.
-Individuals attending religious services must wear cloth face coverings in accordance with Executive Order 63, Order of Public Health Emergency Five. - h.
+Individuals attending religious services must wear cloth face coverings in accordance with Amended Executive Order 63, Order of Public Health Emergency Five. - h.
 If religious services cannot be conducted in compliance with the above requirements, they must not be held in-person.